DDDEastMidlandsLimited/dddem-blog/_posts/2020-01-21-how-to-talk-tour.md

 On the back of the success of the 2019 How To Talk tour, Moreton and Jess have booked in to meetups near you for a new and improved version for 2020.

 There are a number of attendees from last year who have gone on to do their first talks in 2019.
+Some at local meetups, some at work and others at conferences.
+We are hoping to have the same happen this year, and maybe to encourage YOU to submit to DDD East Midlands as well!

 <br/>